Workers Comp Treatment Denied? Here Are 5 Things You Can Do to Fight the System

 It should come as no surprise to hear that the second thing that you should do if your workers' comp treatment has been denied is to contact an attorney.

-the third thing you should do if your treatment is denied is read my book; Protect Your Rights, the Ultimate Guide to DC Workers' Compensation.
+The third thing you should do if your treatment is denied is read my signature book; Protect Your Rights, the Ultimate Guide to DC Workers' Compensation.

 I was inspired to write this book when I came upon an injured worker who had lost so much in the process just because he didn't know his rights.
 I vowed then and there that I would help people to understand their rights about DC workers' compensation, so that they would have a chance against an adversarial system.
 If you read this book you will have all of the information that you need to manage a small case.

 The fourth thing you should do if your treatment is denied is file for an informal conference (mediation).

 An informal conference is simply a mediation between you and the insurance company (probably their attorney) at the claims examiner's office.
 Read more about informal conferences here -- there's nothing to be afraid of.
 The claims examiner can help you mediate an outcome, hopefully in your favor.
 You may even be able to ask the claims examiner for advice on how to manage your case.

 And finally the last thing you should do if your treatment gets denied is DON'T GIVE UP!

 The workers' comp system is largely adversarial and you may encounter many times in which the insurance company is giving you problems for no apparent reason.
 That's their job and they know how to do their jobs well.
 Don't let them get under your skin.
 With the information that we can and would love to give you, you have more than enough of ammunition to deal with the system.
 And when it gets beyond the point of where you can help yourself, give us a call.
 We love to help people with serious work injuries get the benefits that they need to recover.

 Call us at 202-393-3320 and you will speak to a real person who wants to hear your story.